ProcessMaker/modeler/README.md

 #### Adding validation rules during runtime

-To add custom validation when the liner runs, use the global event bus:
+To add custom validation when the linter runs, use the global event bus:
 ```javascript
 window.ProcessMaker.EventBus.$on('modeler-validate', (node, reporter) => {
   if (typeof node.id === 'string' && !node.id.startsWith('node_')) {